Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 2. Check for correct CA identifier:

-• Contact your CA for exact identifier
+• Contact your CA for the exact identifier

-• Some CAs use parent company identifiers
+• Some CAs use parent company identifiers (e.g., Cloudflare uses digicert.com)

 3. Verify wildcard authorization: